Shravan001/Soft-computing/README.md

 Usage
 To run the Genetic Algorithm, follow these steps:

-1.Clone the repository
+1. Clone the repository
-2.Compile and execute the cpp program.
+2. Compile and execute the cpp program.